lilitpghs/decoding-innovation-dynamics-in-generative-ai/README.md

 ### Overview

 This project analyzes the innovation landscape of Generative Artificial Intelligence (GenAI) using large-scale patent data.
-The goal is to uncover latent technological themes, track their evolution over time, and interpret their innovation maturity using the Diffusion of Innovations (DoI) framework.
+The goal is to uncover latent technological themes, track their evolution over time and interpret their innovation maturity using the Diffusion of Innovations (DoI) framework.

 The study applies and compares multiple topic modeling approaches on GenAI patent abstracts and claims, supported by a domain-specific, fully reproducible preprocessing pipeline designed for patent text.